Breast composition measurements using retrospective standard mammogram form (SMF).

-Standard Mammogram Form (SMF), is a standardized, quantitative representation of a breast x-ray that can be easily estimated.
-From SMF it is possible to compute the volume of non-fat tissue and measures of breast density, both of which are of significant interest in determining breast cancer risk.
-Previous theoretical analysis of SMF suggested that a complete and substantial set of calibration data (such as mAs and kVp) would be needed to generate realistic breast composition measures, which is problematical since there have been many interesting trials that have retrospectively collected images with no calibration data.
-In this paper, we show how implementations of SMF include self-compensation mechanisms, so that SMF can be applied retrospectively to data for which calibration parameters are not (or only partially) available.
-To illustrate our findings, the current implementation of SMF (version 2.2 beta) was run over 4,028 digitized film-screen mammograms taken from 6 sites during the years 1988-2002, both with and without using the known calibration data.
-Results show that the SMF implementation running with no calibration data generates results which display a strong relationship with those obtained using a complete set of calibration data.
-More importantly, they bear a close relationship to an expert's visual assessment of breast composition using established techniques.
+The standard mammogram form (SMF) representation of an x-ray mammogram is a standardized, quantitative representation of the breast from which the volume of non-fat tissue and breast density can be easily estimated, both of which are of significant interest in determining breast cancer risk.
+Previous theoretical analysis of SMF had suggested that a complete and substantial set of calibration data (such as mAs and kVp) would be needed to generate realistic breast composition measures and yet there are many interesting trials that have retrospectively collected images with no calibration data.
+The main contribution of this paper is to revisit our previous theoretical analysis of SMF with respect to errors in the calibration data and to show how and why that theoretical analysis did not match the results from the practical implementations of SMF.
+In particular, we show how by estimating breast thickness for every image we are, effectively, compensating for any errors in the calibration data.
+To illustrate our findings, the current implementation of SMF (version 2.2beta) was run over 4028 digitized film-screen mammograms taken from six sites over the years 1988-2002 with and without using the known calibration data.
+Results show that the SMF implementation running without any calibration data at all generates results which display a strong relationship with when running with a complete set of calibration data, and, most importantly, to an expert's visual assessment of breast composition using established techniques.
+SMF shows considerable promise in being of major use in large epidemiological studies related to breast cancer which require the automated analysis of large numbers of films from many years previously where little or no calibration data is available.